 4. London, England – Wimbledon

-Now that your Eurail Global Pass includes passage on the EuroStar high-speed train, there’s no reason not to pay a quick – or extended – visit to the British capital.
-Time it between July 3 to 16, and you can enjoy strawberries and cream and a tennis match or two at Wimbledon.
+Take the Eurostar high-speed train under the Channel to pay a quick – or an extended – visit to the British capital.
+Time it between July 1 and 14, and you can enjoy strawberries and cream and a tennis match or two at Wimbledon.

-How to get there by train: The EuroStar between Paris and London takes just under 3 hours.
-From London, passengers can then connect to a regional train for a 35-minute ride to Wimbledon (not included in Eurail Pass).
+How to get there by train: The Eurostar between Paris and London takes just 2 hours 15 minutes.
+From London, you can then connect to a regional train for a 35-minute ride to Wimbledon.

 5. Aix-en-Provence, France – International Festival of Lyric Art